Valerioageno/tuono/CONTRIBUTING.md

 # How to contribute to Tuono

 ## Contributions
-Any feature contribution and suggestions is strongly appreciated.
+Any feature contribution or suggestion is strongly appreciated.
 Since the current project size there isn't yet a defined way to start a discussion.
 Consider to [open a new issue](https://github.com/Valerioageno/tuono/issues/new) or to reach me using my email address [valerioageno@yahoo.it](mailto:valerioageno@ahoo.it).
 I'm also available on twitter (X) DMs @valerioageno.